SystemsGenetics/gene-oracle/README.md

 ### Kubernetes

 You can run this pipeline, as well as any other Nextflow pipeline, on a [Kubernetes](https://kubernetes.io/) cluster with minimal effort.
-Consult the [kube-runner](https://github.com/SystemsGenetics/kube-runner) repo for instructions.
+Consult the [kube-runner](https://github.com/SystemsGenetics/kube-runner) repo for a command-line approach and [Nextflow-API](https://github.com/SciDAS/nextflow-api) for a browser-based approach.